 Reason 2: Economy

 The word "Chunyun" was first coined in the People's Daily newspaper, in 1980.

 Since China's reform and opening up in the late 1970s, with the relaxation of restrictions on the flow of people and increasing economic opportunities in big cities, especially on the east coast of China, more and more workers have chosen to leave their hometowns and go out to earn money.

 Therefore a very large number of people are employed from rural to urban areas, resulting in massive migration during the Spring Festival, which of course means heading back to their hometowns.
-The high-speed train is the most popular means of transportation in China, which is fast and convenient and at a reasonable price.
+The high-speed train is the most popular ways of transportation in China, which is a fast and convenient, and at a reasonable price.
 These migrant workers have become the major passengers in the festive season.

 Reason 3: Holiday